FSipiano/newbieDictionary/README.md

                                                             📖

+**Static site**
+A website that has no user input, like a read-only document.

+**Dynamic site**
+A site where what the user experiences changes when they input data, like a comment on a blog or a login to their online account.

 **Refactor** - means to look over and rewrite your code in a different way.
 Maybe you learned a better way to do it, so you rewrite it.

 _”I’m going to spend today refactoring old code because I learned so much since I first wrote it!”_